Hopotta/hopotta.github.io/Logs/update-log-2025-12-21.md

 ## Next Steps
 - ***FORECAST***: **Log Annual Report 2025** will be available in the next week.
 - Considering improving user experience from altering article showing logic into reverse.
+- Considering adapting dark mode.
 - Populate the `paradox` section with content.
 - Continue refining site typography and consistency.
 - Consider extracting the footer into a shared component (`footer.html`) for consistent branding.